 What is a green card?

-A ‘green card’ is a document that you must carry with you when driving abroad.
+A ‘green card’ is a document that you may need to carry with you when driving abroad.
 It proves that you have at least the minimum level of motor insurance required for the country you’re travelling in.

-If you are looking to be covered to the same level of cover that you have while driving in the UK you will need to contact us before you travel, even if we have previously given you a green card.
+If you are looking to be covered to the same level of cover that you have while driving in the UK you will need to contact us before you travel, even if we have previously given you a green card or you don’t need to carry one.

 Do I need a green card when I’m travelling in the European Union (EU)?